 Benefits of juvenile court are obviously a much more lenient sentence.
 If children are tried in juvenile court, the focus is more on making the defendant’s understand the consequences of the crime and to deter them from committing any future crimes.
 Whether an individual will be tried in adult court depends on the facts of each specific case.
 Things to look at are: the juvenile’s record, age, past rehabilitation efforts, and the seriousness of the offense.

 A criminal defense attorney in Dakota County, MN could help individuals charged with attempted murder in Minnesota.
 A criminal defense attorney in Dakota County, MN could argue that their client was not competent to stand trial.
 Mitigating factors also depends on the facts of every case.
-If you are faced with a crime and are trying to get it moved to juvenile court, contact Keller Law Offices.
+If you are faced with a crime and are trying to get it moved to juvenile court, contact Keller Criminal Defense Attorneys.
 Many individuals suffer from mental illness, which needs to be brought to the court’s attention.
-Keller Law Offices offers a free consultation.
+Keller Criminal Defense Attorneys offers a free consultation.
 Max Keller is a criminal defense attorney in Dakota County, MN and will fight for you.
 Call 952-913-1421 today.
-Keller Law Offices also offers payment plans for individuals.
+Keller Criminal Defense Attorneys also offers payment plans for individuals.